 We are responsible for the health and wellbeing of our puppies, dogs-in-training, brood dogs (Mums) and stud dogs (Dads).
-It is our responsibility to maintain a healthy and enriched environment for our puppies and dogs-in-training to grow and develop, providing them with the best opportunity to reach their full potential.
+It is our responsibility to maintain a healthy and enriched environment for our dogs to grow and develop, providing them with the best opportunity to reach their full potential.